WeblateOrg/weblate/docs/admin/upgrade.rst

   :file:`weblate/metrics/migrations/*.py` from Weblate 4.17 to 4.16 and start
   the migration in the background.
 Once it is completed, perform full upgrade as ususal.
+* Docker container now requires PostgreSQL 12 or newer, please see :ref:`docker-postgres-upgrade` for upgrade instructions.
+Weblate itself supports older versions as well, when appropriate Django version is installed.

 .. seealso:: :ref:`generic-upgrade-instructions`